Xtha-Sunil/Class12-NEB/README.md

   - `git commit -m "YOUR-MESSAGE"`
   - `git push`

 ✨ Submit a pull request: Go to your forked repository on GitHub and click "New pull request".
-Fill in the details and submit the pull request for review.
+Fill <br /> in the details and submit the pull request for review.

+# Note
+ `As I am the only maintainer I can't check weather the code <br/> has bug/error or not, So please try to upload error free code.`